SFEley/em-aws/README.markdown

 ## Queries With EventMachine ##

 In an evented `EM.run` loop, calling any query method will return the request object immediately.
 The `#finished?` attribute on the request will initially be _false_.
-The HTTP request will be made and the response received and parsed within the EventMachine loop, after which `#finished?` will be _true_.
+The HTTP request will be made and the response received and parsed within the [EventMachine][EM] loop, after which `#finished?` will be _true_.
 The `#success?` attribute will then be _true_ if Amazon returned a successful response, or _false_ if an error was received from Amazon.

-The **Request** object mixes in the **EventMachine::Deferrable** module, meaning you can attach blocks using the `#callback` and `#errback` methods.
+The **Request** object mixes in the [**EventMachine::Deferrable**][DEFER] module, meaning you can attach blocks using the `#callback` and `#errback` methods.
 This is the primary means for evented programming with this gem.

-(**Note:** If your entire program is not intended to run within the EventMachine loop, you will have to call `EM.stop` explicitly when you're finished handling all requests.
-Don't forget to do so for both success and failure cases.)
+(**Note:** Unless your entire program runs a continuous EventMachine loop, remember to call `EM.stop` when you're finished handling all requests.
+You will need to do so for both success and failure cases.)

     EM.run do
       request = sns.create_topic name: 'MyTopic'